epif4nio/sdnet/tutorial_en.md

 The version of Roadshow that comes with ApolloOS is a demo version.
 It works for a few minutes and then shuts down.
 You can [buy the full version](http://roadshow.apc-tcp.de/index-en.php) if you want.

-This is the Arananet SDNet adapter I used:
+This is the Arananet SDNet adapter I used.
+It already has a resistor on the lower side so you don't have to add one yourself.

 ![Arananet SDNet adapter](images/sdnet_adapter.jpg)